mcdviral/mcdviral.github.io/Groundtruth.md

 ## Descrete time ground truth

-We provide csv file named pose_inW.csv for each sequence.
+For those who only need a traditional discrete-time ground truth for benchmarking SLAM methods, you can use the *pose_inW.csv* associated with each sequence.
+This data is sampled from the continuous time ground truth at 0.1s interval.
 The content looks like the following:

 ```
 num	t                 x                 y                 z                 qx                  qy                 qz                  qw